JesperKrogPoulsen/Trafficlight/README.md

 Toy trafficlight.

-Schematics is on a piece of paper somewhere... :) I'll redraw, when I find it.
+Schematics is in the Electronics folder in KiCAD format and PDF.

+For more info, see http://jesper.krogpoulsen.dk/search/label/traffliclight